sumitx28/sumitx28/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently pursing Master in Applied Computer Science at Dalhousie University.\
+🎓 &nbsp;I'm currently learning about Cloud and Serverless architectures.\
 💬 &nbsp;Feel free to reach out to me for Full Time / COOP opportunities or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at sumit.savaliya@dal.ca!
 I'll try to respond as soon as I can.